range-of-motion/budget/README.md

 ## Features

-* Ability to organize spendings using tags
+* Ability to organize transactions using tags
-* Dashboard displaying monthly statistics about your spendings
+* Dashboard displaying monthly statistics about your financial transactions
-* Available in multiple languages (English, Dutch, Danish, German)
+* Available in multiple languages (English, Dutch, Danish, German, French, Portuguese)
+* Several reports
+* Ability to import transactions via a CSV-file
+* Ability to create recurring transactions

 ## Installation